-The Cutera LimeLight delivers a non-invasive light treatment that can be customized for different skin tones and aging skin conditions.
+The Cutera LimeLight delivers a non-invasive light treatment that can be customized for different skin tones and ageing skin conditions.
 The result is an exceptional skin rejuvenation treatment with minimal discomfort.

 What is the LimeLight Facial?

 The LimeLight Facial is a new, non-invasive approach to skin rejuvenation using Cutera’s LimeLight.
-The procedure may be able to improve skin tone and other surface imperfections associated with aging and photodamage.
+The procedure may be able to improve skin tone and other surface imperfections associated with ageing and photodamage.